sirkells/guess/README.md

-# react-starter-template
+# React card guessing game

-A basic template to begin react app without using create-react-app
+A react guessing game created with my react-starter-template

 # how to use

 npm install
 npm run dev